open-cogsci/osdoc/content/devices/05-triggers.md

 For Windows 7 x86 & 64:

-1) Download the DLPortIO x64 driver from http://real.kiev.ua/avreal/download/#DLPORTIO_TABLE and uncompress the zip archive.
+1) Download the DLPortIO x64 driver from [here][win64-dll] and uncompress the zip archive.

 2) As Windows 7 has a strengthened security system (at least compared to XP) one cannot simply install the DLPortIO x64 driver.
 This won't work as Windows 7 will block all attempts of installing a not officially signed (by Microsoft) driver.
 Good for the security of an average user -- bad for us.

-To bypass this restriction one has to use a little helper program called "Digital Signature Enforcement Overrider" (DSEO) which can be downloaded here: http://www.ngohq.com/home.php?page=dseo (of course there are other possible ways to do this but this program is mentioned in the DLPortIO-64-readme.txt and one does not have to dive deeper into MS Windows 7 architecture specialities).
+To bypass this restriction one has to use a little helper program called "Digital Signature Enforcement Overrider" (DSEO) which can be downloaded [here][dseo] (of course there are other possible ways to do this but this program is mentioned in the DLPortIO-64-readme.txt and one does not have to dive deeper into MS Windows 7 architecture specialities).

 3) Start DSEO with administrator privileges (right click on dseo13b.exe, select "run as administrator").
 Now the DSEO window pops up.
 It just presents a list of options which operation to run next.